NEUROMASTER-TOKEN/NEUROMASTER-TOKEN/README.md

 - Harnessing NEURO [wave] energy

-We are very excited about helping health industries working with Cistic Fibrosis Patients
+We are very excited about helping health industries working with Cistic Fibrosis Patients.

+- Cystic Fibrosis is a genetic condition affecting one baby born every four days.

 5% of [NXR] TX Totals will be donated to the Cistic Fibrosis Foundation Australia. https://www.cysticfibrosis.org.au/